 Peterson has designed and lead retreats, conferences, and workshops for groups throughout North America and Europe.
 These include church groups, young adult gatherings, LGBTQ weekend events, and academic conferences.
 A trained and skilled facilitator, Peterson comes with many proven activities, protocols, and resources designed to get everyone involved while also having a great time.

-Peterson has served as a consultant for LGBTQ organizations, places of worship, and on media projects.
-He has worked with HRC, Gay and Lesbian Task Force, and Soulforce on developing strategy and messaging to address LGBTQ oppression and provide a positive response.
+Peterson has served as a consultant for LGBTQ organizations, Offices of Sustainability, places of worship, and on media projects.
+He has worked with the Gay and Lesbian Task Force, and Soulforce on developing strategy and messaging to address LGBTQ oppression and provide a positive response.
 He's consulted places of worship on LGBTQ concerns as well as preparing for Climate Change.
 Peterson has also served as consultant on various film projects including the documentary, "This is What Love in Action Looks Like," and the UK Channel Four documentary, "Cure Me, I'm Gay," which exposed the harm of gay conversion therapy.

 High schools, health agencies, chaplaincies, hospitals, departments of correction, activist groups, and places of worship have hired Peterson to design and lead trainings.
 Topics include: Promoting LGBTQ equality and justice, understanding and using non-violent communication, how to effectively speak to your opponent, strategies for harnessing social media, and how to design a positive and moving public action.
 Peterson has been pleased to lead trainings for the UK National Health Services (NHS), the Pennsylvania Department of Corrections, Soulforce Equality Riders, and schools and churches through North America and the UK.